Watershed Council: Preparing Eagle County for the future through resiliency and adaptation planning (column)

 A warming climate goes well beyond environmental concerns.
 We’ve seen smoke impact our more vulnerable populations, and infrastructure damage such as road closures will affect those populations, as well.
 Protect Our Winters recently released a study that found tourism-based economies such as ours will take a $1 billion hit and cost about 17,400 jobs compared to an average season due to climate change.
 And without affordable housing, we won’t be able to attract a range of people needed to diversify our economy and buffer against potential shocks.

 Too often, the narrative is that these issues cannot be solved.
-But if we look around the county, we'll see examples of how communities are taking the initiative to plan ahead, be prepared and come up with innovative solutions.
+But if we look around the country, we’ll see examples of how communities are taking the initiative to plan ahead, be prepared and come up with innovative solutions.

 The city of Portland, Oregon, for example, has a resiliency plan for an unprecedented 500-year flood and the looming 9.0-magnitude earthquake.
 Boston dove into resiliency planning following the terrorist attack on the Boston Marathon.
 New Orleans has a visionary plan embracing environmental change, preparedness and equity.

 Eagle County has made important strides in establishing a Climate Action Plan in 2016.
 Our county also has drought and wildfire mitigation plans, as well as source-water protection, watershed and emergency management plans.
 But a single overarching plan encompassing strategies to minimize risk and establish infrastructure to rebound from a multitude of scenarios does not yet exist.